uwgraphics/SkinFlaps/README.md

 ### **Installation**

 ----------
 This C++ project uses a highly efficient implementation of *[projective dynamics][2]* to drive the physics of soft tissue surgical simulation.
 This physics library also has a limited collision handling capability.
-The library was written by Qisi Wang and Yutian Tao under the direction of their dissertation advisor Eftychios Sifakis at the Computer Graphics Laboratory, Department of Computer Science, University of Wisconsin (Madison).
+The library was written by Qisi Wang under the direction of her dissertation advisor Eftychios Sifakis at the Computer Graphics Laboratory, Department of Computer Science, University of Wisconsin (Madison).
 That implementation is described in detail in a *[paper by Wang Q, et al][3]*.
 The ability of this library to support half a million tetrahedra at interactive frame rates requires the avx instruction set of the Intel CPU and the the Intel “Math Kernel”, and “Threading Building Blocks” libraries.
 As these elements are no longer hardware components of MacOS computers, that platform is not currently supported.
 Compilation intructions for 64 bit Windows 10 Visual Studio and for Ubuntu Linux can be found in the Build directory.
 Prerequisites for these builds are the *[Intel oneAPI math kernel library (ie mkl) and threading building blocks (ie tbb)][4]* as well as the *[GLFW library][5]*.
 These prerequisites must be installed before compiling the project.
-In the latest version of the software (version 1.2.0) multiresolution tetrahedral physics has been added.
+In the latest version of the software (version 1.2.1) multiresolution tetrahedral physics has been added.
 This reduces the initial tetrahedron count for the facial flaps model from 620,000 to 17,000 dramatically increasing execution speed.
-As the surgeon operates on part of the model, only that subvolume is promoted to high resolution allowing fine incision detail to be rendered with high accuracy, while the less important, periferal parts of the model are rendered at lower resolution.
+As the surgeon operates on part of the model, only that subvolume is promoted to high resolution allowing fine incision detail to be rendered with high accuracy, while the less important, periferal parts of the model are rendered at lower physics resolution.

 The surgical interface, models and graphics for the project were written by Court Cutting MD of the Department of Plastic Surgery, NYU - Grossman School of Medicine as an extension of previous *[surgical animation][6]* work in conjunction with the Smile Train charity and a more recent attempt at a *[finite element implementation][7]* of skin flap surgery.
-With the exception of GLFW and tbb all of the surgical aspects of the code are self contained within this project.
+With the exception of GLFW, mkl and tbb all of the surgical aspects of the code are self contained within this project.

 ### **Examples**